Erin Andrews: Personal life

 Andrews previously lived in Atlanta, Georgia, but now lives in Los Angeles, California.
 She was voted "America's sexiest sportscaster" in 2007 and 2008 by Playboy magazine.
 She began a relationship with professional hockey player Jarret Stoll in December 2012.
-The couple got engaged in December 2016 and married on June 24, 2017.
+The couple was engaged in December 2016 and married on June 24, 2017.

 In January 2017, Andrews announced that she had been diagnosed with cervical cancer in September 2016 for which she received treatment.
 After two surgeries, she was pronounced cancer-free.
 At the time of her diagnosis, Andrews and Stoll had not discussed marriage or having children, but she says it put their relationship on the fast track.
-Andrews and Stoll chose to continue with a fertility plan of in vitro fertilization (IVF).
+Andrews and Stoll chose to continue with a fertility plan of in-vitro fertilization (IVF).
+Andrews' son was born in July 2023 via surrogacy.

 After defeating cancer and informing the public of her experience, she partnered with a women's health diagnostics company, Hologic, to launch a campaign.
 The campaign, called We Can Change This STAT encourages women to go to the doctor for their annual exams, as well as getting men to encourage the women in their lives to take their exams.

+Andrews owns a woman-focused sports apparel brand, WEAR, which she founded in 2019.